The Vapor Phase Thermal System

 - Distribution manifold feeds jackets, preheat exchangers, and hot-water needs.

-We focus on dairies first.
 Typical use cases include:

 - Vat jacket heating for pasteurization and temperature holds.

-- HTST boiler water for pasteurization and temperature holds.
+- HTST boiler water for pasteurization.

-- Milk preheat via plate heat exchangers prior to vat fill.
+- Product preheat via plate heat exchangers.

 - Plant hot water / cleaning support where it aligns with site needs.